dosyago/chai/README.md

 Licensed under AGPL-3.0.

-If you'd like to deploy this in your org, or for a for-profit project, <a href=mailto:cris@dosycorp?subject=DocumentSpark%20License&body=Hi%20Cris>write me about a license exmeption.</a>
+If you'd like to deploy this in your org, or for a for-profit project, [mailto:cris@dosycorp?subject=DocumentSpark%20License&body=Hi%20Cris](write me about a license exmeption.)